thewackycircus/WebWidgets/README.md

 All of these projects are built off of the projects taught in this course: https://www.udemy.com/course/50-projects-50-days

-some of them have been altered or improved
+Some of them have been altered or improved